-Instructions for voting by phone are provided along with your proxy card or voting instructions.
+Instructions for voting by phone were provided with your proxy statement.
 If you vote by telephone, please do not mail in your proxy card.
-Your phone vote will authorize the named proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.

 You may vote by mail.

 Simply sign and date the proxy card or voting instruction form received with this proxy statement and mail it in the enclosed, prepaid and addressed envelope.
 If you mark your choices on the card or voting instruction form, your shares will be voted as you instruct.